 Dr. Molly O’Brien

 I grew up in Des Plaines and had many different pets as a child.
 I wanted to be a veterinarian from a young age and got my first job at an animal hospital while I was in high school.
 I received my Bachelor of Science in Animal Sciences from the University of Illinois and my Doctorate of Veterinary Medicine from Ross University.
-I worked in private practice in the Chicagoland area for 14 years prior to joining this practice.
+I worked in private practice in the Chicagoland area for 14 years prior to joining A Gentle Goodbye in 2020.

-I currently have a rescued Welsh Terrier named Chewie, and have had to deal with the loss of multiple pets in recent years.
-Even though I am a veterinarian, I know it can be very hard to lose a special pet and even harder to have to make the decision of when to do it.
-When that time comes, I think it is nice to have the option to say goodbye at home in a familiar setting.
+I have had to deal with the loss of multiple pets and in late 2023, Dr. Juliana helped me say goodbye to my 16 year old Welsh Terrier, Chewie (pictured).
+Even though I am a veterinarian, it was a very difficult time for me and so I really do understand the pain that comes from losing a furry family member.
+I know just how hard it can be to see our pets get older and ultimately to have to make the decision to euthanize.
+Whenever that time comes, I think it is better for everyone to say goodbye at home in a familiar setting.
 I always want those last moments to be as peaceful as possible for the pet as well as their family.
-I have always felt it is a special honor to perform euthanasia and hope to provide comfort and compassion during a difficult time.
+I believe it is a special honor to perform euthanasia and hope to provide comfort and compassion during a difficult time.

 Dr. Sara Guzina